SQE FAQs

 Are there ways of funding the SQE fees?

-There are lots of ways to fund the SQE.
+There are lots of ways to fund the SQE:

-Part-time study: Like most providers, we offer our SQE prep courses on a part time basis to allow students to earn as they learn.
+• Part-time study: Like most providers, we offer our SQE prep courses on a part time basis to allow students to earn as they learn.

-Sponsorship: There are a number of firms in the City and across the country who offer sponsorship for students sitting the SQE.
+• Sponsorship: There are a number of firms in the City and across the country who offer sponsorship for students sitting the SQE.
 The majority of these are leading City, international or commercial firms who tend to pay their future trainees maintenance during their studies as well as their course and SQE assessment fees.

-Private borrowing from a High Street Bank: High Street banks provide loans to cover fees and living expenses, but they will need to credit score you.
+• Private borrowing from a High Street Bank: High Street banks provide loans to cover fees and living expenses, but they will need to credit score you.
 One down side about private borrowing is that unlike loans from the Student Loans Company, a bank will normally require you to start repaying the loan shortly after you finish the course and you will generally have to repay the loan over a shorter period at a higher interest rate.

-Other/specialised lenders: there are some who specialise in lending to postgraduate law students (amongst others), such as Lendwise.
+• Other/specialised lenders: there are some who specialise in lending to postgraduate law students (amongst others), such as Lendwise.
 Their rates and repayment terms may be a little better than borrowing from a High Street Bank, but the repayment terms will not tend to be as generous and flexible as SLC funding.

-Various organisations who help to fund diverse students:
+• Various organisations who help to fund diverse students:

-Diversity Access Scheme
+Law Society Diversity Access Scheme

-Social Welfare Lawyers Qualification Fund
+– Social Welfare Lawyers Qualification Fund

-The Aziz Foundation
+– The Aziz Foundation

-Aspiring Solicitors
+Aspiring Solicitors Foundation

 I am concluding a BSc. degree in Criminology (major) with Law as a minor.
 What is my position: i.e. how long would it take to qualify?

 It depends upon a number of factors including which law modules you have studied and how you want to study the additional black letter law subjects not covered in your criminology degree.
 We suggest you contact our admissions team who will be able to assess your needs and advise you accordingly.
 In reality, we would normally recommend a person who has not majored in Law to undertake a full law conversion course as you are unlikely to have covered most of the foundation modules which are examined on the SQE.
-Qualification timings are much less predictable under the SQE regime, mainly because of the very low pass rate (just over 50% in Jan 2023 for SQE1), the fact that SQE1 can only be sat twice a year, but also because it depends on how and when you build your QWE.
+Qualification timings are much less predictable under the SQE regime, mainly because of the low pass rate (just over 53-59% for SQE1), the fact that SQE1 can only be sat twice a year, but also because it depends on how and when you build your QWE.
 Most non-law graduates are likely to take at least 3.5 years to qualify.

 From beginning BPP’s SQE prep course, to completing both SQE 1&2 exams, is it possible to complete this in one academic year if you progressed without retakes?